abhishek-singh77/K19PG-G-4/README.md

 # K19PG-G-2
 Parking Management System  INT-213 Roll No, 39, 51,53.
-Section- K19PG    Abhishek Singh    Ajay Sharma    Ifshita Kumari.
+Section- K19PG    Abhishek Singh   Ifshita Kumari   Ajay Sharma.

 This is GUI based application designed using tkinter, for managing a complete parking system from user and admin databse to vehicle parking slots.